fiicodes/fiicodes/README.md

 I'm a passionate Backend Developer with a focus on building robust and scalable applications.
 With a strong foundation in Django, Node.js, and Express, I love diving deep into the backend intricacies to craft efficient solutions.

 🔭 **Currently Exploring**
-I'm actively exploring the exciting world of devops.
+I'm actively exploring the exciting world of AI, Devops

 ### Tech Stack